EvelynQiang/emoji_classification/README.md

 # emoji_classification
 This repo includes source code used for EECS 595 course project Emoji Prediction in English Tweets.

+## Data Collection
+Please go to [SemEval-2018 Task 2 Data](https://competitions.codalab.org/competitions/17344#learn_the_details-data) to download the datasets.

 ## SVM
 For SVM, run the svm/k-fold-linear.py.